 This equipment complies with Part 68 of the FCC rules and the requirements adopted by the ACTA.
-On the side of this equipment is a label that contains, among other information, a product identifier in the format US:AAAEQ##TXXXX.
-If requested, this number must be provided to the telephone company.
+Inside the front panel of this equipment is a label that contains, among other information, a product identifier in the format US:AAAEQ##TXXXX If requested, this number must be provided to the telephone company.